Agent-X: Evaluating Deep Multimodal Reasoning in Vision-Centric Agentic Tasks: Agent-X Evaluation

 \subsection{Benchmark Results}

 Table~\ref{tab:main_results} presents the core evaluation results of Agent-X across three modes: \textsc{Step-by-Step}, \textsc{Deep Reasoning}, and \textsc{Outcome}.
-We evaluate a mix of closed-source models (e.g., GPT~\cite{gpt4, o4_mini} and Gemini~\cite{gemini, gemini1.5}) and strong open-source counterparts (e.g., InternVL~\cite{internvl, internvl3} and Qwen~\cite{qwen, qwen-vl}).
+We evaluate a mix of closed-source models (e.g., GPT~\citep{gpt4, o4_mini} and Gemini~\citep{gemini, gemini1.5}) and strong open-source counterparts (e.g., InternVL~\citep{internvl, internvl3} and Qwen~\citep{qwen, qwen-vl}).
 While closed-source models lead overall, open-source models show competitive behavior in select metrics, offering key insights across agentic frameworks, which we summarize below.
+Beyond these core comparisons, we further extend the benchmark with additional open-source vision LMMs, as detailed in Appendix~\S\ref{sec:extra-models}.
 We additionally report results using two alternative evaluation judges, Qwen and human annotators, in Appendix~\S\ref{sec:judge_consistency}.
 The evaluation prompts provided to GPT-4o, Qwen, and human annotators are included in Appendix~\S\ref{evaluation_prompts}.
+To mitigate bias, all predictions are cross-checked by multiple graders (GPT-4o, Qwen-14B, and humans), with consistent model rankings across settings.
+Human scores correlate strongly with automatic grading, and residual discrepancies are uniformly distributed, confirming no systematic favoritism.
+Furthermore, evaluation metrics are explicitly bias-aware (decoupling syntax from semantics, normalizing tool arguments), and task seeds were rewritten under strict QA to avoid leakage.
+Together, these safeguards ensure fairness, robustness, and reproducibility of the results.

-\textbf{Insight 1: Real-world tool-use tasks remain challenging for current \lmm agents.} Despite multimodal capabilities, no model exceeds 50\% in \texttt{Goal Accuracy} ($\mathbf{G_{acc}}$). o4-mini, the best performer, achieves only 45\%, while most open-source models are below 30\% highlighting the difficulty of grounding, tool use, and final answer consistency in real-world settings.
+\textbf{Insight 1: Real-world tool-use tasks remain challenging for current \lmm agents.} Despite multimodal capabilities, no model exceeds 50\% in \texttt{Goal Accuracy} ($\mathbf{G_{acc}}$). o4-mini, the best performer, achieves only 45\%, while most open-source models are below 30\%, highlighting the difficulty of tool use and final answer consistency in real-world settings.